dfinity/portal/docs/developer-docs/integrations/sns/index.md

 This documentation is less technical.
 It targets for example developers who want to get an SNS and have to make certain non-technical decisions too.
-It also targets interestd developers who would like to understand the tokenomics of an SNS better.
+It also targets interested developers who would like to understand the tokenomics of an SNS better.

 In this documentation you will find